osrf/gazebo_design/inertia_resize/inertia_resize.md

        create swinging pendulum and measure its oscillation frequency.
        Increase the moment of inertia and verify that its oscillation frequency decreases.
+1. Unit tests for MassMatrix3 and Inertial classes
+    1. Test Accessors and Modifiers.
+    1. Test matrix diagonalization with diagonal matrices.
+    1. Test matrix diagonalization with non-diagonal matrices.
+    1. Test conversion functions for equivalent box of uniform density.
 1. GUI tests in Simulation:
     1. Check that the visuals are updated after a `~/model/modify` message is published.